2016 Serbian local elections: Vračar

 Results of the election for the Municipal Assembly of Vračar:

 The Free Vračar alliance did not remain united after the election, and Milan Nedeljković of the Progressive Party was selected as mayor with the support of twenty-three delegates.
 The local coalition government was formed by the Progressive Party, the Socialist Party, the Liberal Democratic Party, and the Democratic Party of Serbia.
 The opposition parties boycotted the vote.

 Vojin Biljić was elected from the fifth position on the Enough Is Enough list.

 Zemun

 Results of the election for the Municipal Assembly of Zemun:

 Incumbent mayor Dejan Matić of the Progressive Party was confirmed for a new term in office after the election.
 The Serbia Is Winning list formed a local coalition government with the Radical Party.
 Aleksandar Šešelj, who was elected to the assembly at the head of the Radical Party list, served as a member of the municipal council (i.e., the executive branch of the government) from 17 June 2016 to 27 October 2017.

 Zvezdara

 Results of the election for the Municipal Assembly of Zvezdara:

 Miloš Ignjatović of the Progressive Party was chosen as mayor after the election, with the support of twenty-nine delegates.
 The government was supported by the Socialists and the Mirijevo list.

+Radmila Vasić was elected from the third position on the DSS–Dveri list.

+Aleksandra Tomić was elected from the lead position on the Progressive Party's list.
+She resigned her seat on 29 September 2016.